 For society and even for our survival, creativity is extremely important due to the unprecedented complexity of the problems we face today.
 The arts are a key fuel for creativity.
 However I believe they need to adapt to meet the increasing demands placed on them to generate creative inspiration and energy throughout society.
 My artwork focuses on two dimensions for this:

 1) Breaking the artificial boundary between art & technology/science

-2) Developing new, highly interactive artworks (with mirrors or with technology such as EEG), which engage and provoke the viewer’s own creative and esthetic impulses.
+2) Developing new, highly interactive artworks with mirror polished steel or with technology such as Virtual Reality, EEG, and mobile apps which engage and provoke the viewer’s own creative and esthetic impulses.

 Bridging Art & Tech/Science

 Who are the people who are in the profession of creativity?
 Artists and technologists/scientists.
 Moreover, the greatest scientists often had deep artistic talents, and vice versa.
 Leonardo.
 Einstein playing the violin.
 Feynman jamming on the bongo drums.
 Steve Jobs and Zen.
 Yet today, these two fields are impossibly siloed.